 All children under the age of 16 should be properly restrained in a moving car.
 It could be challenging at times, but we owe it as a duty of care to these lovely children of ours.

 Extra Rules to Consider with Car Seats

-No matter the age of your child when you drive with them, there are a few rules to follow.
+No matter your child’s age, when you drive with them, there are a few rules to follow.
 These include:

 - All car seats must be in the back seats of the car.
-The only exception is when a vehicle doesn’t have a back seat, such as in a truck.
+The only exception is when a vehicle, such as a truck, doesn’t have a back seat.